-- A clear endocrine remit; must be actively catering for patients with endocrine conditions
+- Have a clear endocrine remit; must be actively catering for patients with endocrine conditions

-- A workforce of less than 10 full-time staff (or equivalent)
+- Must have less than 10 full time staff (or 10 full time equivalent)

-- Evidence of a constitution and, where practical, charity registration.
-Recently-established organisations should supply details of their plans to set up a constitution and, if appropriate, to apply for charitable status.
+- Have evidence of a constitution and, where practical, charity registration.
+Recently established organisations should supply details of their plans to set up a constitution and, if appropriate, to apply for charitable status.

-- Evidence of good practice, particularly as regards training and quality control
+- Have evidence of good practice, particularly as regards training and quality control

-- Good productivity in terms of the type and quantity of support provided compared to the size of the organisation
+- Have good productivity in terms of the type and quantity of support provided compared to the size of the organisation